miriammenzel/PLImig/README.md

 ## Generation of the inclination

-### im
+### T_M
-The `im` value matches the calculation of `I_rmax` in our mask generation.
+The `T_M` value matches the calculation of `T_ref` in our mask generation.

 ### ic
-`ic` is considered as the mode of the transmittance in the gray substance.
+`T_c` is considered as the mode of the transmittance in the gray substance.
 The gray substance is defined by our probability mask with values below 0.01.

 ### rmaxGray
-The `rmaxGray` calculation matches the calculation of `r_tres` in our mask generation.
+The `rmaxGray` calculation matches the calculation of `R_thres` in our mask generation.
 This value will be used as our maximum value which is present in the gray substance.

 ### rmaxWhite
 `rmaxWhite` will be calculated using the region growing algorithm described above.
-However, instead of using the resulting mask to calculate the mean transmittance value like in `I_lower`, the mean retardation value of the mask is calculated.
+However, instead of using the resulting mask to calculate the mean transmittance value like in `T_ref`, the mean retardation value of the mask is calculated.

 ### Inclination